 It can be very costly to address your immigration situation where authorities enforce legal action against those who overstay.
 It is worthwhile in this respect to seek our professional assistance before it comes to this.

 We also know that the COVID-19 situation has impacted visas.
 Short-term concessions have been made for certain visa types although a person should not rely on this as solution to their visa validity.
 It is risky to await such concessions particularly if your visa is due to expire in coming weeks.
-It is better to address your visa situation early, before expiry, and our team of experts are happy to guide you in your options via a free consultation.
+It is better to address your visa situation early, before expiry, and our team of experts are happy to guide you in your options via a consultation.

 Media articles during these COVID-19 impacted times seem to validate a person’s decision to overstay their visa due to inability to depart New Zealand prior to expiry.
 This trivialises the seriousness of remaining in New Zealand unlawfully.
 Our Advisers understand the difficulties migrants are facing and the limited options and encourage anyone considering remaining in New Zealand unlawfully to discuss their situation with us at the soonest.
 There may be options available which you are not aware of.